dmitrycello/yaglpp/docs/USAGE.md

 > AFX-alike layout is rather experimental, and at the moment can be used only with two classes.
 But it could become very promising direction for development in the future.
 In order to use it, comment the **`GLPP_NO_AFX_LAYOUT`** switch in the [yaglpp.h](../include/yaglpp.h) library header file, and rebuild the library.

 ### 5. Create YAGL++ project template
 At this point, it would be wise to save all performed work by creating a Visual Studio project template from the current project.
 Later, it would be possible to create a new project, without the need to set all required parameters.
-The template will work with the same solution, or with the solution with similar path layout.
+The template will work with the same solution, or with a solution with the similar path layout.
 Download the project icon file [icon.png](icon.png), or use any other with transparent background.
 Click **`Project menu -> Export Template...`**:

 ![15.png](15.png)